 However, on the plus side is the large number of citizen groups and advocacy organizations working on this reform.
 These include American Promise, Common Cause, Brennan Center for Justice, Democracy Initiative, Demos, Equal Citizens, Move to Amend, RepresentUs, and others.
 Granted they are all not working on the same solutions – but the sheer number of these groups provides an important organizational infrastructure necessary to push through reform.

-At this point, with gridlock in place in Washington, the best chances for reform are probably at the state and local level.
-For one thing, local groups can use referendums to pass campaign finance reform – an option not available on the national level.
+At this point, with the Democrats now in control in Washington, the chances for some kind of reform in this area have increased.
+And there is also the opportunity for reform at the state and local level.
+It helps that local groups can use referendums to pass campaign finance reform – an option not available on the national level.
 Many elected officials are hesitant to reform a financing system that put them into office, but citizens can make an end run around them with public referendums.
 That is why reform groups like RepresentUs are putting their emphasis on organizing for this reform on the state and local level.

 read the next issue: 8.
 Gerrymandering